 Resource Producers produce resources and make them available in the format described in Technical Documents defined in the Regulation.
 They register their resources in a central registry, so that resource consumers know where and how to fetch them.

-The quality of the data may be verified by the use of the Data Quality Management tool procured by the Governance Entity.
+The quality of the data can be verified by the use of the Data Quality Management tool procured by the Governance Entity.

 The resource consumers consult the registry to know how to get the resources.
 Alternately, they can subscribe to resources in order to receive a notification from the registry on resource update.